-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is a federal law which requires colleges and universities to publish an annual security report containing campus security policies and procedures as well as crime statistics.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is a federal law that requires colleges and universities to publish an annual security report containing campus security policies and procedures as well as crime statistics.
 In addition, the 2008 Higher Education Opportunity Act (HEOA) requires colleges and universities to publish an annual fire safety report containing information with respect to the campus fire safety practices and standards if the institution has student housing.
+SVCC does not have student housing.